Petess/GitHubOrgLineCount/README.md

 # Todo

-1. Want to split the download and cunning of cloc into two parts
+1. Want to split the download and running of cloc into two parts.